IBM/cpd-cli/docs/argocd/argocd-install.md

 12. Apply all cluster-scoped applications (ArgoCD will need cluster admin permission for this).
 This will deploy all CRDs and cluster RBAC objects.
 Alternatively, apply all cluster scope objects generated by `cpd-cli manage download-case --cluster_resources=true` , as described in the previous section, if you do not want ArgoCD to manage cluster scoped objects.

-13. (Upgrade from OLM Only; Skip if cluster is already managed ArgoCD) If you are upgrading from a pre-5.3.0 release of Software Hub, `oc apply` all migration apps listed from `create-argo-apps` command.
-Then ync them with:
+13. (Upgrade Only) If you are upgrading from a pre-5.3.0 release of Software Hub, `oc apply` all migration apps listed from `create-argo-apps` command. and sync them with

     ```bash
     argocd app list